Fireworks Laws & Safety Tips

-In 2017, eight people died and over 12,000 were injured badly enough to require medical treatment after fireworks-related incidents.
+Nationwide, in 2017, eight people died and more than 12,000 were injured badly enough to require medical treatment after fireworks-related incidents.
 Of these, 50% of the injuries were to children and young adults under age 20.
 Over two-thirds (67%) of injuries took place from June 16 to July 16.
 And while the majority of these incidents were due to amateurs attempting to use professional-grade, homemade or other illegal fireworks or explosives, an estimated 1,200 injuries were from less powerful devices like small firecrackers and sparklers.

 Fireworks Safety Tips - If You Choose to Use Legal Fireworks

 If consumer fireworks are legal to buy where you live and you choose to use them, be sure to follow the following National Safety Council tips:

 - Never allow young children to handle fireworks